Thank You to our Sponsor:

 - Support simplification of the tax code.

-POLICY OBJECTIVE: Promote a communication infrastructure that supports the evolving needs of business and the community.
+TELECOMMUNICATIONSPOLICY OBJECTIVE: Promote a communication infrastructure that supports the evolving needs of business and the community.
+POSITIONS:

 - Encourage the development of universally available telecommunications products and services including the most recent technological advances.